SESYNC-ci/gis-abm-lesson/docs/_slides/organize.md

 - Open .prj file in a text editor, review, close, do not save.

-- COPY any one of the .prj file and name it 'projection.prj' to make it easy for Netlogo and to have a separate prj file for the model.
+- COPY any one of the .prj file and name it 'projection.prj' to make it easy for NetLogo and to have a separate prj file for the model.

 - Review spatial extent of data in QGIS, optional.